jrmann100/jrmann100.github.io/README.md

 Now go explore the code!
 Good places to start: [render.js](render.js) and [routing.js](static/js/lib/routing.js), [layout.html](layout.html), [layout.js](static/js/layout.js), or [global.css](static/css/global.css).

+## Attributions
-_Postscript: There is a tiny amount of code which I did borrow verbatim for this site: Josh W. Comeau's [CSS Reset](https://www.joshwcomeau.com/css/custom-css-reset).
+There is a tiny amount of code which I did borrow verbatim for this site: Josh W. Comeau's [CSS Reset](https://www.joshwcomeau.com/css/custom-css-reset).
 I had picked up most of these strategies already, but it felt better to include a resource which explains all of them in depth.
-Thanks Josh!_
+Thanks Josh!

+Additionally, the color themes are curated from [Huemint](https://huemint.com/), and [godango](https://home.jrmann.com/utilities/godango.html) uses the [EFF Long Wordlist](https://www.eff.org/dice).